-By considering these control inputs, with reference to the data-driven methodologies, and in particular to the design of the fuzzy controllers, offline optimisation strategies allow to reach quite good results.
-However, control inputs are subjected to faster variations, as shown in Figure 11a,c, and Figure 12a.
-Other control techniques take advantage of more complicated and not direct design methodologies, as highlighted by the MPC scheme.
-In this case, due to the input constraint, its changes are reduced, as shown in Figure 11b,d, and Figure 12b.
-This feature is attractive for wind turbine systems, where variations of the control inputs must be reduced.
-This represents another important benefit of MPC with disturbance decoupling, which integrates the advantages of the classic MPC scheme with disturbance compensation capabilities.
-Therefore, with reference to these two control methods, they can appear rather straightforward, even if further optimisation and estimation strategies have to be applied.
+By considering these control inputs, with reference to the data-driven methodologies, and in 352 particular to the design of the fuzzy controllers, off-line optimisation strategies allow to reach quite 353 good results.
+However, control inputs are subjected to faster variations, as shown in Figure 11 (a) 354 and (c), and Figure 12 (a).
+Other control techniques take advantage of more complicated and not 355 direct design methodologies, as highlighted by the MPC scheme.
+In this case, due to the input 356 constraint, its changes are reduced, as shown in Figure 11 (b) and (d), and Figure 12 (b).
+This 357 feature is attractive for wind turbine systems, where variations of the control inputs must be reduced.
+358 This represents another important benefit of MPC with disturbance decoupling, which integrates 359 the advantages of the classic MPC scheme with disturbance compensation capabilities.
+Therefore, 360 with reference to these two control methods, they can appear rather straightforward, even if further 361 optimisation and estimation strategies have to be applied.
+362